wmoreiraa/Portfolio/README.md

 # Data Science Portfolio

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Mostly presented in the form of iPython Notebooks, but that are full data science projects that are using the CookieCutter DS template.
+Mostly presented in the form of iPython Notebooks, but for full data science projects I would use the CookieCutter DS template.